BCM Group India

 • In 2022, most employees worked in manufacturing (30.9%), followed by wholesale and retail trade; repair of motor vehicles and motorcycles (17.9%), construction (9.8%) and professional, scientific and technical activities (7.5%).
 In terms of number of enterprises, most can be found in wholesale and retail trade; repair of motor vehicles and motorcycles (18.4%), professional, scientific and technical activities (17.2%), and construction (16%).

 The skill-wise vacancy data highlights a significant manpower shortage across multiple occupational categories.
 Technical labour roles face the highest scarcity with 11,426 vacancies, indicating strong demand for skilled trades.
 Machine and plant operators (4,213) and cleaners and helpers (4,813) also show substantial gaps, reflecting pressure in both industrial and support functions.
-Shortages are evident in core industrial roles such as metal and machinery workers (3,284), electro-engineering workers (2,093), assemblers (2,311), and construction workers (1,781).
-Additionally, unmet demand for protection workers (3,392) and care workers (584) further demonstrates widespread workforce constraints across essential sectors.
+Shortages are evident in core industrial roles such as metal and machinery workers (3,284), electro-engineering workers (2,093), assemblers (2,311).

 1. Low Unemployment RateWith jobless rates near 3%, Employers have a small number of people looking for work to pick from.